 When the two are combined in varying ratios, they enhance each other’s beneficial properties synergistically.
 Here’s what researchers believe to be the best ratio for therapeutic effects.

 Researchers from the University of Colorado’s Anschutz Medical Campus analyzed the impact of cannabis flowers with almost equal ratios of THC and CBD, and its effects on subjects.
+The data suggests the perfect CBD to THC ratio

 The study, published in the journal Addiction Biology, examined subjects who were tasked to smoke cannabis flower with various ratios, which were randomly assigned.
 These included 24% THC and 1% CBD, 23% CBD and 1% THC, as well as flowers that had almost equal ratios of each, 10% THC and 9% CBD.
 After an hour, the researchers measured their effects.